 - Information on Directors — The minimum number of directors that a private company may have is one and there is no maximum amount.
 Details of directors must be given including their name, address, and ID or Passport number.

 - Company Secretary — Every private company must have a company secretary.
 It shall be the duty of the directors to ensure that the company secretary is an individual who appears to them to have adequate knowledge and experience to discharge the functions of company secretary.
 The role of a company secretary is to ensure the good governance of the company by, among other things, ensuring that General Meetings and Board Meetings are held accordingly, keeping the minutes of such meetings and acting as the pivot point in communications between the company’s directors and managers and its external stakeholders.

 - Legal and Juridical Representation — The Memorandum and Articles of Association must state who will be vested with the legal and juridical representation of the company.
 This is generally vested within the directors of the company.

-Once this process is complete and the necessary documentation is delivered to the registrar, if the registrar deems that all the necessary documentation is provided, company formation in Malta may take from as little as 24 hours.
+Once this process is complete and the necessary documentation is delivered to the registrar.
+If the registrar deems that all the necessary documentation is provided, company formation in Malta may take as little as 24 hours.

 What does Registration of a Public Company in Malta Entail?

 In order to set up a PLC, the memorandum of association and articles of association must also be drafted.
 With regards to a PLC, the Memorandum of Association must include the same information as required for a LLC with the following distinctions:

 - The chosen name of the company — This must not clash with the name of any other company previously registered in Malta and must end with the letters plc.